 Don’t worry, we will never call you unless you ask us to, and we won’t hassle you to buy from us.

-We’ve heard the horror stories of what online insurance agents do, calling over and over, which is what we call “sales harassment.”
+We’ve heard the horror stories of what online insurance agents do, calling over and over, which we call “sales harassment.”

 We don’t know which industry is worse, life insurance or mortgages, when it comes to sales harassment.